mnylc/mnylc.github.io/pages/services/resource-sharing.md

 incoming deliveries and oversee outgoing packages.

 ### Shipping & Packaging Requirements
 A wide variety of materials including books, journals, magazines, copies, CDs, DVDs, or any type of bound material may be shipped through the service.
-You may not ship equipment or furniture through the service.
+You may not ship equipment or furniture.

 All items must be appropriately wrapped and sealed in tearproof envelopes, sturdy bags, or boxes.
-Note that the first 25 pounds of each shipment is free.
-Additional weight is charged at the rate of 16 cents a pound.
+The first 25 pounds of each shipment is free.
+Over 25 pounds, additional weight charges will apply.

-Contact us if you have any questions about shipping.
+[Contact](mailto:info@metro.org) us if you have any questions about shipping.

 ### Sending Items
 Check our [Delivery Roster]({{ "/assets/docs/Fall2017Directory.pdf" | prepend: site.baseurl }}) before shipping.
 This way you can verify that a receiving institution is a current participant in METRO’s Delivery Service.